TheRealToxicDev/InfinityBotsGuide/docs/programs/partnership/Index.md

 ## Partnership Guidelines
 - Partner Must be a active member of our Discord Server
-- Partners May Be Dropped If Breaking Any Of The Requirements
+- Partners May Be Dropped If found to be Breaking Any Of The Requirements
-- Partner Ads Rotation
+- Partners should follow our [Terms of Service](https://infinitybotlist.com/terms) as well as [Discords](https://discord.com/terms)
+- Partnered Servers should be in Compliance with the Discord [Server Guidelines](https://discord.com/guidelines)